iamcal/lib_timezones/README.md

 While the main library is written in PHP, exporting it in a format usable in other languages is trivial.
 If you'd like the data in a particular format, please send a pull request or open an issue and I'll add it.

+## Contributing

+The list of which zones to shows as choices, along with which zone IDs should be mapped to each other are defined in `data/static.php`.
+When you modify that file, you'll need to rebuild the libraries as follows:

+    npm install // first time only
+    bower install // first time only
+    grunt

 ## Caveats